Mysty-exe/Astralis/README.md

-# Orbital-Simulator
+# Astralis
-A orbital simulator that uses accurate physics and pixel art to visualize celestial mechanics.
+An Orbital Simulator that uses accurate physics and pixel art to visualize celestial mechanics.